pypa/hatch/docs/history/hatch.md

 - When projects derive dependencies from metadata hooks, there is now by default a status indicator for when the hooks are executed for better responsiveness
 - Properly support projects with a `pyproject.toml` file but no `project` table e.g. applications
 - Fix dependency inheritance for the template of the `types` environment for new projects
+- Fix warnings related to tar file extraction on Python 3.12+ when unpacking Python distributions for installation
 - De-select Ruff rule `E501` for the `fmt` command by default since it conflicts with the formatter
 - Fix colored output from build targets on the first run (build environment creation status indicator issue)